New to gluten-free living? Here's our Gluten-Free Goddess quick-start guide on how to begin a gluten-free diet.

 Converting Baking Recipes to Gluten-Free

 When it comes to converting your favorite baking recipes to gluten-free, a simple one-to-one flour substitution will not yield the same results as your recipe based on wheat flour.
 Gluten is a giving, stretchy ingredient that supports rise, structure, texture and kneadablity.
 It takes more than a single gluten-free flour replacement to make a cake, bread, muffin or cookie recipe work.
 A combination of gluten-free flours and starches with some xanthan gum added to improve viscosity is necessary for optimum results.
 If avoiding xanthan gum, try using a teaspoon of plain gelatin (or using flax seed gel).
 We've had great luck using plain gelatin instead of xanthan gum in our recipes.

 Just starting out?
 Try using an all purpose gluten-free baking mix to replace the flour in your recipe.
 It often works.
 If you are disappointed in the results, you might try the individual gluten-free flour combos we have come to love (see our recipes for our successes).

 And one last note- Too many starches can yield a flavorless, gummy product with little nutritional value.

 Disclaimer: The thoughts, information, and opinions expressed here on Gluten-Free Goddess Recipes are not intended to be a substitution for medical opinion.
 Seek dietary, nutritional, and medical advice from a board-certified physician or other healthcare professional.
 This information is offered as inspiration only, with a mutual acknowledgement (between you, Dear Reader, and me, recipe developer) that formulas, sources, and newer research continually change and may alter products, recipes, and risk.

-My gluten-free pumpkin donut recipe is a worthy treat.
+My gluten-free pumpkin donut recipe.